-COVID-19 has only served to exacerbate these problems as consumers grapple with such issues as refinancing mortgages, withdrawing retirement funds, reducing insurance coverage, and applying for additional lines of credit.
-The wrong decisions, which are often based on a lack of knowledge, can turn a bad situation into something much worse.
+COVID-19 only exacerbated these problems, as consumers grappled with such issues as refinancing mortgages, withdrawing retirement funds, reducing insurance coverage, and applying for additional lines of credit.
+The wrong decisions, often based on a lack of knowledge, can turn a bad situation into something much worse.

 Making the right money moves

 “We believe OKRs are the most powerful and effective way to make sure that the company continues to grow and stays focused on the right priorities,” explains Kelly Gillease, NerdWallet’s CMO.
 On a company-wide level, she credits OKRs with ensuring team alignment: that every employee understands the company’s goals — and their individual and departmental roles in working to achieve those goals.

 It’s normal to experience pushback when rolling out new processes, since employees tend to resist change.
 However, NerdWallet has been using OKRs as its primary tool for collaborative goal setting since the company was founded in 2009.
 “They’re embedded into our culture and processes,” Gillease says.

 Originally, OKRs were only implemented at organization-wide and department levels, until the company discovered that many teams actually preferred this goal-setting framework over other methods.
 “Because OKRs were so well received, we expanded to implement them at a more granular level than required.”
 And now, Gillease says many teams and even individual employees set personal OKRsfor each quarter.

 “Each individual team at NerdWallet sets its own OKRs for the year with the biggest goals bubbling up into department OKRs that then feed into corporate OKRs.”
 Since there are so many teams involved, NerdWallet uses shared Google Spreadsheets to track its progress against goals.